 TPO Roof Membrane

-TPO, thermoplastic Polyolefin is one of the fastest-growing single-ply commercial roofing systems on the market and makes up roughly 40% of the commercial roofing market share according to the National Roofing Contractors Association (NRCA).
-A TPO is a relatively lower cost, higher-performing membrane which is made from a single layer of synthetics that is reinforced by a scrim layer and is popular on low slope/ flat commercial roofs.
-The membrane comes in a variety of widths ranging from 10, 12 and 20 feet wide and ranges in thickness of 45 mil tpo, 60 mil tpo, and 75 mil tpo.
+TPO, thermoplastic Polyolefin, is one of the fastest-growing single-ply commercial roofing systems on the market and makes up roughly 40% of the commercial roofing market share according to the National Roofing Contractors Association (NRCA).
+Single ply membrane TPO provides a lower cost, higher-performing membrane which is made from a single layer of synthetics that is reinforced by a scrim layer, and is popular on low slope/ flat commercial roofs.
+The membrane roofing material comes in a variety of widths ranging from 10, 12 and 20 feet wide and ranges in thickness of 45 mil TPO, 60 mil TPO, and 75 mil TPO.
+TPO provides long term coverage especially for large square foot roofs.

-The effectiveness of a TPO membrane is dependent on the quality of installation from your TPO roofing contractor.
+The effectiveness of a TPO membrane depends on the quality of installation from your commercial roofing contractor.

 Prior to installation, a layer of coverboard and insulation will be attached to the roof deck to provide a vapor barrier between the deck and the membrane itself.
 The insulation options include:

-Polyisocyanurate (Polyiso) – Polyiso is the most commonly used insulation which ranges in thicknesses to provide the ideal R-value for your application.
+Polyisocyanurate (Polyiso) – Commonly used Polyiso insulation ranges in thicknesses to provide the ideal R-value for your application.

 Expanded Polystyrene (EPS) – EPS provides the highest R-value per dollar and will not retain water over time.